All Apologies: Music video

 MTV began airing the MTV Unplugged version of "All Apologies" as a music video shortly after the concert was taped, which coincided with the release of the song as the second single from In Utero in December 1993.
-Cobain was dismissive of this version, telling MTV in a 1993 interview, "I don't think ["All Apologies'"] was the best performance off the Unplugged thing.
-That's just my opinion.
-I don't think it was that good really.
-We played that song a lot better before."
-However, he explained that he had been too busy with touring to come up with a music video for the studio version.
+In a MTV interview that month, Cobain revealed that he did not consider this version a strong performance of the song, saying that the band had "played that song a lot better before," but explained that he had been too busy with touring to come up with a music video for the studio version.

-According to comedian Bobcat Goldthwait, however, who opened for Nirvana at some shows during the In Utero tour, Cobain had shared his idea for an official "All Apologies" video that revolved around him being drunk at a party.
+According to American comedian Bobcat Goldthwait, however, who opened for Nirvana at some shows during the In Utero tour, Cobain had shared his idea for an official "All Apologies" video that revolved around him being drunk at a party.
 Goldthwait suggested that Cobain perform the song dressed as Lee Harvey Oswald, singing into the camera while putting his rifle together in the Texas School Book Depository from which he assassinated American president John F. Kennedy.
 Cobain told Goldthwait that MTV didn't allow guns in music videos, so Goldthwait suggested he use a pie instead of a gun, with Novoselic or Grohl playing Kennedy and being hit by the pie in the back of their head.
 Goldthwait said Cobain was receptive to the idea, despite no video being made.

-The MTV Unplugged "All Apologies" video was ranked at number seven on MTV's Top 100 Video Countdown of 1994.
-It also aired on MTV Europe.